Workflows in queues

 Workflow components

-A workflow is characterized by the following Tracker entities:
+Workflows are characterized by the following Yandex Tracker entities:

-• Issue types: Queue may contain multiple issue types, such as New feature, Improvement, or Bug.
+• Issue types: A queue may contain multiple issue types, such as New feature, Improvement, or Bug.
 Workflows are set up for specific issue types in the queue.
 This allows considering the specifics of issue types and creating a convenient workflow for each type.

 • Issue statuses and resolutions: A workflow defines the statuses for the selected type of issues and the resolutions to close them with.